 Ground continuity tests are normally performed with a low current DC signal that checks to ensure that the ground connection has a resistance of less than 1 ohm.
 Ground continuity testing is not only helpful in determining how well a product will fare during a laboratory investigation, but also is useful in a production line environment to ensure quality and user safety.

 Because the resistance to ground is usually a very low value, the resistance of the connecting leads from the tester itself can cause errors in the measurement.
 Such errors can be corrected either by measuring the resistance of the leads before the test and then subtracting that value from the test value or by using a “Kelvin” test setup.
 A Kelvin connection automatically compensates for the lead resistance by bringing an extra lead to the point of measurement.
 The extra lead is connected so as to balance out the resistance of the test lead.
-A typical test setup with a Kelvin connection is illustrated in Figure 14.
 Most standards recommend a ground resistance of <100 milliohms, excluding the power cable.